kartik-v/yii2-grid/README.md

 Yii2 GridView on steroids.
 A module with various modifications and enhancements to one of the most used widgets by Yii developers.
 The widget contains new additional Grid Columns with enhanced settings for Yii Framework 2.0.
 The widget also incorporates various Bootstrap 3.x styling options.
 Refer [detailed documentation](http://demos.krajee.com/grid) and/or a [complete demo](http://demos.krajee.com/grid-demo).

+## Latest Release
+The latest version of the module is v1.5.0 released on 04-Jul-2014.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-grid/blob/master/CHANGE.md) for details.

 > NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the [composer.json](https://github.com/kartik-v/yii2-grid/blob/master/composer.json) for this extension's requirements and dependencies.